Bancha/BanchaBlogApp/README.md

 Blog App - A Bancha Sample Project
 ==================================

-This project is show casing the usage of Bancha by creating a Blog Application.
-It will demonstrate how to use Bancha in the ExtJS MVC, and how to use Authentification and ACL.
+This project is show casing the usage of Bancha together with Ext Designer by creating a Blog Application.
+It will demonstrate how to use Bancha in the ExtJS MVC, and how to use Authentification.

 For more information about Bancha go to [banchaproject.org](http://banchaproject.org)